lunar-build/ihg/README.md

 Should be setup as soon as you vagrant up, and log in to the WP admin area.

-There is currently a bug, where `Config::define` isn't setting up the appropriate constants that WP is provisioned with Multisite, this is why there are now duplicate constant definitions in application.php.
+There is currently a bug, where `Config::define` isn't setting up the appropriate constants that WP is provisioned with Multisite, you'll need to define the constants in `development.php` instead.

 ```
 Config::define('WP_ALLOW_MULTISITE', true);